omiranda/GUI_environments_documentation/docs/prep.md

 # List of participants

 In preparation, you need the list of paths to the processed data from the participants on which connectivity matrices will be calculated.
 This list needs to be saved as a txt file.
 Keep in mind that the name of this txt file will be used as prefix in folders and files created by this GUI.
 You might want to use a descriptive name such as “controls_good_QC.txt”, “PD_and_Ct.txt”, ….
-When this tutorial was prepared, the selected name was `“list_N_14.txt”`.
+When this tutorial was prepared, the selected name was `“list.txt”`.
 You’ll see the consequences of this decision.
 This list can be generated using the function [`scout_bids_for_gui_env`](prep_list.md).

 Following block shows the content of the subject_list's txt file which contains fullpath to the processed data: